 Talk with your healthcare provider about taking antinausea medicines at least an hour before eating.

 Eat more of the foods that appeal to you.

-Eat in a place that is comfortable; avoid stuffy places that are too warm or have cooking odors.
+Eat in a place that is comfortable.
+Stay away from stuffy places that are too warm or have cooking odors.

 Drink a half hour before or after meals but not with your meals.